For this course, we need a mechanism that allow us to achieve the following goals:

 Notice that recent Eclipse releases require you to add a CVS plugin (earlier Eclipse versions had default CVS functionality).
 See the Installing Eclipse section for information regarding installation of this plugin.

-In CVS a repository is a location where files are stored.
+In CVS, a repository is a location where files are stored.
 For this course, we have set up a repository for each student from where all files associated with a project will reside.
-It is this CVS–managed repository that allow us to achieve the goals described above.
+It is this CVS–managed repository that allows us to achieve the goals described above.
 When files associated with a project are distributed in the course, they are distributed by placing copies of the files in each student's repository.
 Students can then retrieve these files by completing a process called “check out.”
 Students can work on their code and save the files in the repository by completing a process called “submit.”
-The repository of each student resides in a computer system we call the grace.umd.edu which will be accessed via a network connection.
+The repository of each student resides in a computer system we call grace.umd.edu, which will be accessed via a network connection.
 That means that if you work at home and save your files in the repository you will have access to those files from a computer at school.

 In order to have access to your repository, you need to set up a repository in Eclipse.
 This is a process you only need to do once.
 After this process have been completed, you will be able to manage all the projects in the repository.

 Select Window → Perspective → Open Perspective → Other → CVS Repository Exploring.
 You will see the following window:

 In order to set up a repository you need an account in the computer system (host) where your repository resides.
 Ask your instructor for information regarding how to obtain the CVS class account.